Trump aims to use UN address to send strong message to China | WTOP

 Few U.N. member states believe the U.S. has the legal standing to restore the sanctions because Trump withdrew from the agreement.
 The U.S. argues it retains the right to do so as an original participant in the deal and a member of the council.

-The White House has not previewed his U.N. speech, but Trump was expected to highlight agreements the U.S. brokered between Israel and the United Arab Emirates and Bahrain.
+Trump also highlighted agreements the U.S. brokered between Israel and the United Arab Emirates and Bahrain.
 The historic agreements come as relations between the Jewish state and Arab nations are thawing as a pushback against Iran.

-The president likely will take credit for brokering economic cooperation between Serbia and Kosovo and for pressuring NATO nations to meet their pledge to spend 2% of their gross domestic product on their own defenses to lessen the burden on the alliance.
+The president also mentioned the U.S. brokering of economic cooperation between Serbia and Kosovo.

-He might also have words for North Korea’s Kim Jong Un.
-In 2017, Trump told the U.N. he was bringing a “message of peace,” but then said that if the U.S. was forced to defend itself against Kim, “we will have no choice but to totally destroy North Korea.”
+He didn’t mention the threat from North Korea’s nuclear weapons.
+In his speech in 2017, Trump told the U.N. he was bringing a “message of peace,” but then said that if the U.S. was forced to defend itself against Kim Jong Un, “we will have no choice but to totally destroy North Korea.”
 He called Kim “rocket man,” but has since met with him three times, although North Korea has not made a move to give up its nuclear weapons.

 Trump’s has tussled with multilateral organizations throughout his presidency, although his aides say he is not against all multilateral groups, only the ones that aren’t effective.
 After COVID-19 took hold, Trump yanked support from the U.N.’s World Health Organization, saying it was too beholden to China.